aasbury01/NIH-scraper/README.md

 # NIH-scraper
-program that takes data from NIHeReporter and ranks  based upon project  relevance
+A program that takes data from NIHeReporter and ranks  based upon project  relevance